indetectables-net/toolkit/TOOLS.md

 ### DIE
 - **Web:** https://github.com/horsicq/DIE-engine
 - **Developer:** Hors
-- **Description:** Detect It Easy, or abbreviated "DIE" is a program for determining types of files.
-DIE-Engine is a Graphical User Interface for DIE.
+- **Description:** Detect It Easy (DIE) is a static analysis tool designed to identify file types and extract metadata from executables, primarily PE (Portable Executable), ELF, and other binary formats.
+It leverages a customizable signature-based engine combined with heuristics to detect compilers, packers, protectors, and programming languages used in binary construction.

 ### ExeinfoPe
 - **Web:** https://github.com/ExeinfoASL/ASL
 - **Developer:** ASL - http://www.exeinfo.byethost18.com
-- **Description:** ExEinfo PE detects packers, obfuscators, compilers & protectors in binary files.
+- **Description:** Exeinfo PE is a compact and powerful executable analyzer focused on identifying packers, obfuscators, protectors, and compilers used in binary files, especially Windows PE executables.
+It scans binaries using a built-in signature database and heuristic methods to provide detailed information about the file’s structure and potential protections.

 ### PE-Bear
 - **Web:** https://github.com/hasherezade/pe-bear-releases